PNNL quantum algorithm theorist and developer Nathan Wiebe is applying ideas from data science and gaming hacks to quantum computing.

 Wiebe and his colleagues solved the problem by running the experiments at room temperature and then applying an algorithm that used techniques from data analytics and machine learning to correct for the error-prone, noisy signal.

-“We got same sensitivity as the very cold cryogenic experiment at no additional cost,” he said.
+“We got the same sensitivity as the very cold cryogenic experiment at no additional cost,” he said.

 Wiebe is adamant that making quantum computing practical will require the combined interdisciplinary efforts of researchers in many fields learning to speak each other’s languages.